cycy96/Colouromics/README.md

 To view a live example, follow this link: https://colouromics.vercel.app/

 # Message to share
-This is a front-end project to demonstrate my HTML, CSS and JavaScript knowledge.
+This is a front-end project to demonstrate my HTML, CSS, JavaScript and Boostrap knowledge.

 # Author
 Leong Chee Yan